 Howard developed an interest in economics in high school through both in class and out of class experiences, mesmerized by the impact of economics on the world.
 He hopes that the GEA Project will provide opportunities for students to engage in similar experiences and empower them to become better thinkers and doers within economics and beyond.
 Howard has been a part of the Undergraduate Economics Association since arriving to Boston University and currently serves as the organization’s President, looking forward to establishing even more enriching experiences to fellow classmates.
 While economics is dear to Howard’s heart, he has a variety of interests in both the sciences and humanities and is continuously looking to learn more.
 Howard is currently working in consulting and is always excited for new experiences.

-HEAD OF PROJECT INDIA
+HEAD OF GLOBAL PARTNERSHIPS

 Aadil currently leads the GEA Project's efforts in India and Bangladesh.
 Aadil has extensive coaching and leadership experience both in India and the US, which supports him in his key roles of establishing new partnerships with local Indian and Bangladeshi organizations, as well as while selecting future GEA Leaders.